MobileFirst-Platform-Developer-Center/SocialLoginIonic/README.md

 ##### Google Authentication

-- Register your Android and iOS app with the id `com.mfp.sociallogin' from [Google APIs Console](https://console.developers.google.com/apis/credentials).
+- Register your Android and iOS app with the id `com.mfp.sociallogin` from [Google APIs Console](https://console.developers.google.com/apis/credentials).
     * ![Google Client ID](mobilefirst/google.png)

 - For iOS, Download the plist file from Google APIs Console and Copy the Reverse Client ID.